rishabh-arch/my-website/docs/whats-new/online.md

 ---
+title: 🚀 What's New in Version Online 3.2.1
+description: Discover the latest features, enhancements, and fixes in Bharat Signage 3.2.1.
 sidebar_position: 1
 ---

-# 🚀 What's New in Version 3.2.0

-Welcome to **Bharat Signage 3.2.0** — our biggest release yet!
+Welcome to **Bharat Signage 3.2.1** — our biggest release yet!
 This update brings **powerful new features**, **major UI enhancements**, and **crucial bug fixes** to make your digital signage experience **smarter, faster, and smoother**.

 ---